-(all available through Paypal, ctgager37 at yahoo.com.
-Indicate your book of purchase)
+All available through Paypal, (ctgager37 at yahoo.com) or VENMO (@Timothy-Gager) Indicate your book or books of purchase

 Every Day There Is Something About Elephants